pprathi2018/searchsubreddit-RestAPI/README.md

 ## Development Stack
 Python-Flask is used to retrieve JSON formatted data from reddit API.

-React renders a UI and fetches data from python REST API server when necessary Both servers hosted on Heroku
+React renders a UI and fetches data from python REST API server when necessary.

+Both servers hosted on Heroku

 ## Launch application locally